 If things haven’t worked out where you are now, please don’t be hard on yourself.
 There are many different reasons why children and young people have to move.
 It is never because you are a bad person.

-If you need help with your rights around moving, please go to the People and places part of our site.
+If you need help with your rights around moving, please go to the Getting help part of our site.

 If you ever have to move in an emergency, the people looking after you should give you as much information as possible.
 They should try to answer any questions you have.
 Your parents should be given all the information they need so they can continue visiting you.